Data-Analytics-AH/sales-analysis/README.md

 - using different commands in SQL i was able to generate some valuable insightes from the data
 - using Distict statement to generate the conteries in the sheets
 - using count statement to count the total countries
+-
 ### Sharing

 using tableau i was able to generate an interactive dashboard visualising insights generated https://public.tableau.com/app/profile/abdelrahman.hemdan/viz/1MSALESRECORDS/Dashboard1

+### Action

+- Europe is the region with the most purchases
+- Africa is the most profit generating region